jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Risks

 This method is secure if the pepper is kept secret.
-But if the pepper is discovered the attacker can easily make a new reverse hash lookup table with the pepper in appended to each password and use this to attack the peppered user table.
+But if the pepper is discovered the attacker can easily make a reverse hash lookup table with the pepper in appended to each password and use this to attack the peppered user table.

-If the pepper is lost (or is changed), password verification is no longer possible as the correct hash cannot be generated.
+If the pepper is lost (or is changed), password verification is no longer possible as different password hashes will be generated.
 All users would have to create new passwords.

 ## Node.js Implementation